Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

 Reverts if

 1. The `operatorSignature` is invalid or `msg.sender` is not the `operator`
-2. The magnitude queued for allocation to operatorSets summed with all pending allocations is greater than the `operator`'s less than the nonslashable magnitude that is not pending allocation for the `strategy` (cannot allocate more than nonslashable)
+2. The magnitude queued for allocation to operatorSets summed with all pending allocations for the `(operator, strategy)` pair is greater less than the nonslashable magnitude for the `strategy` (cannot allocate more than nonslashable)

 ### queueDeallocation

 Operators call this to deallocate from their slashable stake (magnitudes) for a list of (operator, IStrategy, operatorSet(avs, operatorSetId)) tuples.
-A queued deallocation from a (operator, IStrategy, operatorSet(avs, operatorSetId)) tuple is bounded by the latest pending slashable magnitude defined, as one cannot deallocate more than what is going to be allocated.
 Queued deallocations are no longer slashable after 21 days from the time of queueing.
-These deallocations must be completed in a 2-tx step process by calling `completeDeallocations` after 21 days have passed in order to increment the nonslashable magnitude of the operator.
+These deallocations must be completed in a 2-tx step process by calling `completeDeallocations` after 21 days have passed which increments the nonslashable magnitude of the operator, to be allocated to different operatorSets.

+The sum of all pending deallocations from a (operator, IStrategy, operatorSet(avs, operatorSetId)) tuple are verified to be less than the currently allocated magnitude.
+This is order to make sure that the operator cannot deallocate more than they have allocated.

 The function can be called with an EIP1271 signature from the operator or by the operator itself.